Tai Phake people: History

-The Tai Phake people were believed to have migrated from the Shan kingdom of Mongmao (Muang Mao), Myanmar in the 18th century.
+The Tai Phake people are believed to have originated from the Shan kingdom of Möng Mao.
 The word Phake has been derived from the Tai words "Pha" meaning wall and "Ke" meaning ancient or old.

-Prior to their immigration into Assam, they were residents on the banks of the Irrawaddy.
+Before migrating to Assam in 1775, they ruled a small polity in the Hukawng valley known as Phake or Möng Phake.
 Coming to Assam, they at first settled under their chief Chow Ta Meng Khuen Meng of the royal line of Mung Kong at a place called Moongkongtat, a little above Ningroo on the Buridihing.

 In the early 19th century the Tai Phake people were called upon by the then Ahom officer Chandra Gohain who visited the eastern districts where Phake were originally settled accompanied a small army.
 Chandra Gohain brought them from their original habitat to his capital.
 When the British invaded Assam, they and others of the Shan race were ordered by the Burmese authorities to return to Mogoung.
 The Tai Phake people went up to Buridihing and settled there.
 On their way back, they settled in many of the rich south banks of the Buridihing River.

 Villages

 A significant population of Tai Phake people is found in both Assam and Arunachal Pradesh.
-Some of the villages are namely: Namphake, Tipamphake, Borphake, Manmau, Namchai, Manlong, Nanglai, Ninggum, Phaneng, Lalung, etc.
+Some of the villages are namely: Namphake, Tipamphake, Borphake, Manmau, Namsai, Manlong, Nanglai, Ninggum, Phaneng, Lalung, etc.